ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 The flowpath slope definitions are constructed by watershed_abstraction routine in wepppy.
 For each cell in a hillslope a flowpath is constructed by walking down the slope identified by the slope grid from topaz.

+#### Clip Hillslopes

+WEPP can overpredict erosion with long hillslopes.
+Clipping will restrict the length and maintain area by increasing the width of the hillslope.

 #### Soils, Managements, and Climates

 Flowpath runs use the soil, management, and climate of their parent hillslope.